 Description of Module Assessment

-One Online Midterm Test with Multiple Choice QuestionsThe test's duration is 60 minutes.
-It needs to be completed in one attempt (part of the test cannot be saved and returned to at a later time/date) within the allowed time (1 hour).
-One attempt is allowed only.2: Unseen Exam weighted 70%
+One Online Midterm Test with Multiple Choice QuestionsThe test's duration is 90 minutes.
+It needs to be completed in one attempt (part of the test cannot be saved and returned to at a later time/date).
+One attempt is allowed only.2: Coursework weighted 50%